 - Food allergies and food intolerances

-Therapy: A nutrition plan will be developed that considers your child’s nutritional requirements, food preferences, medical needs, and growth requirements.
-Our paediatric dietitian will work collaboratively and ongoing with the family developing tailored meal plans, recipes, feeding regimes, sensory desensitisation and behaviour strategies to help you support your child’s nutrition and feeding goals.
+A nutrition plan will be developed that considers your child’s nutritional requirements, food preferences, medical needs, and growth requirements.
+Our paediatric dietitian will work collaboratively and ongoing with the family.
+By developing tailored meal plans, recipes, feeding regimes, sensory desensitisation and behaviour strategies to help you support your child’s nutrition and feeding goals.

 Locations – clinic, mobile and telehealth